-The school day at City Academy begins at 8.35am.
+The school day City Academy begins at 8.35am.

-All Academy gates open at 8:25am and are locked at 8.35am - students who arrive after this time must enter the academy through the main entrance.
-They must then sign in via the Inventry system.
-Students who are late will receive a detention lasting 20 minutes after school.
-Parents will receive a text message to advise them about the late arrival and coaching.
-If students are late again for a second time in the same week, they will then receive a 45 minute lunchtime coaching session.
+All Academy gates are locked at 8.35am - students who arrive after this time must enter the academy through the main entrance.
+They must then sign in via the Inventory system.
+Students who are late will receive a detention lasting 60 minutes after school.
+Parents will receive a class chart alert to advise them about the late arrival and detention.
+Students who are late twice after 9am in a week will receive a 100 minute detention.